 Should Thailand now ratify the ICC statute?
 And is there a chance that Thaksin could ever stand trial in such a court?
 What about the top generals in Burma, who have overseen years of gross human rights abuses?
 Are they more likely contenders for an ICC trial at The Hague?
 Judge Song will shed light on these significant issues.

-Filed under: Uncategorized — story spotted by Catherine Morris @ 18:45 PDT
+Filed under: Thailand — story spotted by Catherine Morris @ 18:45 PDT

 26 April 2009

 Thai anti-government protesters, rallying last night after Prime Minister Abhisit Vejjajiva ended emergency rule, said recent violent protests were a â€œmistake.â€